 Yom HaShoah History

 The Shoah (also known as the Holocaust, from a Greek word meaning "sacrifice by fire,") was initiated by the members of the National Socialist (Nazi) Party, which seized power in Germany in 1933.
-The Nazis believed in a doctrine of racial superiority, centering around the idea that that people of Northern European descent were somehow better than members of all other races – especially the Jews, who were "unworthy of life."
+The Nazis believed in a doctrine of racial superiority, centering around the idea that people of Northern European descent were somehow better than members of all other races – especially the Jews, who were "unworthy of life."

 Jews first were crowded together in ghettos and slave-labor camps, where disease, brutality, and malnutrition ran rampant.
 Eventually, they were sent to death camps, where millions were murdered in special facilities designed to kill a tremendous number of people over a brief period of time.
-In addition to the six million Jews who died – two-thirds of the European Jewish population – the Nazis also killed millions of others, including Roma (Gypsies) and Slavs, political and religious dissidents, the handicapped, and gays and lesbians.
+In addition to the six million Jews who died – two-thirds of the European Jewish population – the Nazis also killed millions of others, including Roma and Slavs, political and religious dissidents, the disabled, and gays and lesbians.

 Today, many commemorate Yom HaShoah by lighting yellow candles to keep memories of the victims alive.
 (The Men of Reform Judaism co-sponsors a yellow candle program).
 Most synagogues and Jewish communities gather together to commemorate the day through worship, music and stories from survivors.
 Find a congregation near you to attend a Yom HaShoah commemoration event.